Last updated: March 2026

 Can the HOA foreclose on my home?

 Yes.
 Under Florida law, HOAs can foreclose for unpaid assessments.
 This is separate from your mortgage lender's foreclosure.
-If you're facing HOA foreclosure, selling quickly to us can stop the process.
+A sale may help resolve the debt, but timing depends on the HOA, title, payoff, court status, and written closing terms.

 Will the HOA reduce what I owe?